-- The ANAO provided a submission to the statutory review of the Public Governance, Performance and Accountability Act 2013 (PGPA Act) and Public Governance, Performance and Accountability Rule 2014 (PGPA Rule).
+- The ANAO provided a to the statutory review of the Public Governance, Performance and Accountability Act 2013 (PGPA Act) and Public Governance, Performance and Accountability Rule 2014 (PGPA Rule).

 - The ANAO consider conducting an audit of one complete Commonwealth performance reporting cycle to see whether there is line of sight from corporate plans through to performance statements;

 - Mandatory annual audits of performance statements by the Auditor-General; and